 By nature, inside sales has a degree of disconnect and distance.
 In most cases, you’re closing deals without ever having met your prospects in person.
-It’s hard to relate to a disembodied voice over the phone, so find ways to give your prospects something more “human” to connect with.
+It’s hard to relate to a disembodied voice over the phone as businesses have started using text-to-speech software, so find ways to give your prospects something more “human” to connect with.

 Your social media profile pictures are a great place to start.
 That picture of you in a nice suit against a green screen background might impress executives, but it probably isn’t going to score you any points with prospects.

 Try something more personal and relatable, something that creates a picture of who you are as a person, not just a professional.
 For example, make your profile picture of:

 - You in your favorite team’s jersey